digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# 10
+# 12

 <!-- presenter notes

-Therefore, when we write out a ten, we don't have a specific decimal number that represents 10 (otherwise it would be called a base-11 system).
-Instead, we insert a 0, and move the 1 over left from the "ones" place to the "tenths" place, and "restart" the 1s place to 0.
+Therefore, when we write out a number like twelve (12), we don't have a specific decimal number that represents 12 (otherwise it would be called a base-11 system).
+Instead, we combine a 1 and a 2 together to form a 12.
+The 2 is in the "ones" place, which we know to be the right-most decimal, and the 1 is in the "tenths" place.

 By combining decimals and using place values, we can represent any number.